toldsoftware/npm-boilerplate/README.md

 [![Build Status](https://travis-ci.org/toldsoftware/npm-boilerplate.svg?branch=master)](https://travis-ci.org/toldsoftware/npm-boilerplate)
 [![Coverage Status](https://coveralls.io/repos/github/toldsoftware/npm-boilerplate/badge.svg)](https://coveralls.io/github/toldsoftware/npm-boilerplate)

-## Instructions
+## Setup

+Steps to setup a new project using this boilerplate.

+Note: You might want to make a copy of this file if needed

 - Create Empty Github Project
 - Copy this repo into directory (except .git)
-- Replace README and package.json with BOILERPLATE versions (You might want to make a copy of this file if needed.)
+- Replace README and package.json with BOILERPLATE versions
 - Find/Replace MODULE_NAME and MODULE_TITLE
 - Commit and Push Project to Github
 - Create *Coveralls* Project for repo: https://coveralls.io